EDGENortheastern/if-combined-unittest-resources/README.md

 Think of it like a developer-friendly launch pad: clone or fork the repo, adapt the tests or workflow for your own code, and you’re set up with CI in minutes rather than hours.

+### Technical Documentation

+#### Repository overview

+The repository contains the following key components:

+- A folder [tests/](https://github.com/EDGENortheastern/if-combined-unittest-resources/tree/main/tests) containing sample unit tests written with Python’s unittest framework.

+- A workflow definition in [.github/workflows/test.yml](https://github.com/EDGENortheastern/if-combined-unittest-resources/blob/main/.github/workflows/test.yml) which instructs GitHub Actions to run these tests on every push or pull request.

+- A README and license file to document usage and legal terms.